Skip to main content

 Each student will work with the graduate coordinator, academic advisor, and dissertation committee to construct a program of study that conforms to the requirements outlined below and takes into account both the student’s prior preparation and intended research area.
 In cases where the student comes to the program with prior coursework in a required area, the graduate coordinator may approve a substitution.
 In cases where a student lacks pre-requisites for a required course, the student will be asked to complete both the pre-requisite coursework and the required course.
 Because the curriculum will be tailored to each student, the time needed to complete the degree will vary, but in general, it is expected that students can complete the degree in five years or less.

-• Area I - Biomedical Informatics Foundations & Applications: 15-16 credit hours
+Area I: Biomedical Informatics Foundations & Applications 15-16

-• Area II - Computing, Math, Statistics, & Engineering: 18 credit hours
+Area II: Computing, Mathematics, Statistics, & Engineering 18

-• Area III - Population Health, Health Systems, & Policy: 5-6 credit hours
+Area III: Population Health, Health Systems, & Policy 5-6

 Additional requirements include passing a qualifying exam, a dissertation proposal, and ultimately a dissertation and its defense.

-Students will have a designated "home institution" -- either Clemson or MUSC -- at which they will be physically located.
+Students will have a designated "home institution" (Clemson or MUSC) at which they will be physically located.
 However, all students in this program will take graduate classes from both institutions.
 Students will not be required to travel between campuses as courses will be made available to students both on-campus and via synchronous remote capability.
 Courses will be offered at the Clemson main campus, MUSC main campus, the University Center at Greenville, and the Zucker Family Graduate Education Center (on CURI campus, North Charleston).

 This doctoral program is a research degree.
 Students will pursue one of three track specialty areas which include precision medicine, population health, and clinical and translational informatics.
 All students will have the opportunity to work directly with one or more program faculty members on research related to data science and informatics.
 Doctoral students will be immersed in the research environment and will actively engage in authoring research proposals, conducting research, writing abstracts and manuscripts, and presenting research findings.